RU-MaGIC-Classes/Genomics-course-guide/index.md

     * Epigenetic Sequencing
     * Single Cell Sequencing
     * Long Reads Sequencing
+    * Metagenomics Sequencing

+To see the expected schedule of classes and anticipated pre-requisites, please see the [schedule page](schedule.html).

     {% include note.html content="Disclaimer: You may see some opinions of a goofy scientist.
 All comments within these pages are personal sentiments and do not reflect any stances held by Rutgers." %}